small lotus divider graphic on neutral colored background.

 3. National Institutes of Health Office of Dietary Supplements.
 Vitamin and Mineral Fact Sheets (Chemical Forms and Stability).

 4. Institute of Medicine (National Academies).
 Dietary Reference Intakes: Applications in Dietary Assessment.
-(Form and dose principles; accessible summaries via NIH/Harvard).
+(Form and dose principles; accessible summaries via NIH/Harvard.)

 5. U.S. Food & Drug Administration.
 Dietary Supplement Labeling Guide.

-(All sources are freely accessible or summarized via NIH, FDA, Harvard, or Google Scholar.)
+All sources are freely accessible or summarized via NIH, FDA, Harvard, or Google Scholar.

-Some links in this article may be affiliate links, which means this site may earn a small commission if you choose to make a purchase—at no additional cost to you.
-Products are referenced for educational comparison only.
+Transparency and Scope: Some links in this article may be affiliate links, which means Evidence First Wellness may earn a small commission if you choose to make a purchase, at no additional cost to you.
+Products are referenced for educational comparison only, and affiliate relationships do not determine editorial conclusions.

 Read More